jatin-parate/react-reactive-val/README.md

 ### `reallyReactiveVal<T>(initialValue: T)`

 Creates a standalone reactive value that can be used across components.
-In v2, it returns a tuple containing the reactive value function, a Context Provider component, and a custom hook for accessing the value through context.
+Returns a tuple containing the reactive value function, a Context Provider component, and a custom hook for accessing the value through context.

 ```tsx
 const [value, Provider, useValue] = reallyReactiveVal(initialValue);